Key Information

 The large site (~32ha) allows the Facility to sit approximately 150m away from surrounding uses.
 It is expected that the open space around the Facility will continue to be used as horse grazing land.
 This provides further opportunity for windows from the facility to look directly out to the landscape.

-The design of the Facility is being guided by a Model of Care which adopts evidence-based trauma-informed principles to provide a therapeutic environment that acknowledges the trauma histories that exist for many of the children and young people in the youth justice system.
+The design of the Facility is being guided by the Facility Model of Care which will adopt evidence-based trauma-informed principles to provide a therapeutic environment that acknowledges the trauma histories that exist for many of the children and young people in the youth justice system.

 The safety, both physical and psychological, of children and young people, staff and neighbours will be at the forefront as the design for the Facility progresses.